 Fixed Income Securities Risks: Fixed income securities are subject to credit risk, interest rate risk, and liquidity risk.
 Credit risk is the risk the issuer or guarantor of a debt security will be unable or unwilling to make timely payments of interest or principal or to otherwise honor its obligations.
 Interest rate risk is the risk of losses due to changes in interest rates.
 In general, the prices of debt securities rise when interest rates fall, and the prices fall when interest rates rise.
-In addition, duration risk measures a debt security's price sensitivity to interest rate changes.
+In addition, duration measures the change in the price of a fixed-income security based on the increase or decrease in overall interest rates.
 Bonds with higher duration carry more risks and have higher price volatility than bonds with lower duration.
 Therefore, if interest rates are very low at the time of purchase of the bonds, when interest rates eventually do rise, the price of such lower interest rate bonds will decrease, and anyone needing to sell such bonds at that time, rather than holding them to maturity, could realize a loss.
 High-yield debt securities (junk bonds) generally are more sensitive to interest rates.
 Such securities are also highly subject to liquidity risk.
 Liquidity risk is the risk that a particular security may be difficult to purchase or sell and that an investor may be unable to sell illiquid securities at an advantageous time or price.
 There are also special tax considerations associated with investing in high-yield securities structured as zero coupon or pay-in-kind securities.
-Municipal bonds are also subject to state-specific risks, such as changes in the issuing state's credit rating, as well as the risk that legislative changes may affect the tax status of such bonds.
+Municipal bonds are also subject to state-specific risks, such as changes in the issuing state's credit rating, as well as the risk that legislative changes may affect the taxable status of such bonds.
 Municipal bonds may also have a call feature, entitling the issuer to redeem the bond prior to maturity.
 A callable security's duration, or sensitivity to interest rate changes, decreases when rates fall and increases when rates rise because issuers are likely to call the bond only if the rates are low.
-Investors in callable bonds are therefore subject to re-investment risk - that they will need to re-invest their proceeds at lower rates.
+Investors in callable bonds are therefore subject to re-investment risk - that is, the risk that they will need to re-invest their proceeds at lower rates.
 Investments in government-sponsored entity securities also exhibit these risks, although the degree of such risks may vary significantly among the different government-sponsored entity securities.
 Some securities issued or guaranteed by U.S. government agencies or instrumentalities are not backed by the full faith and credit of the U.S. and may only be supported by the right of the agency or instrumentality to borrow from the U.S. Treasury.